-The Awards Network brings together eligible organisations to:
+The Awards Network brings together eligible organisations in Scotland to:

 Amongst the Awards Network’ Full Members are the largest universal youth work organisations in Scotland, targeted youth work organisations with a national presence; and other award providers delivering through a youth work approach across Scotland.

-Associate Members include organisations building the presence and availability of more recently launched awards.
+Associate Members include organisations building the presence and availability of (chiefly) more recently launched awards.